Skidompha Public Library

-The Skidompha Public Library is the public library serving Damariscotta, Newcastle, and Nobleboro in Maine.
+The Skidompha Public Library is the public library serving the towns of Damariscotta, Newcastle, and Nobleboro, Maine.

 History

 On March 13, 1905, the Skidompha Library Association was incorporated and its collection of 1,476 books was given to the three towns (Damariscotta, Newcastle and Nobleboro) as the start of a Free Public Library.
 The library was established over the Charles M. Jones Grocery Store on Main Street.
 In 1922, the Library Association and Women's Club of Damariscotta purchased the Stephen Coffin House which served as a library and meeting place until 2001, when the larger, current facility on Main Street opened.

 "SKIDOMPHA" is an acronym formed from letters in the names of Skidompha's founding club members: